iantruslove/den-of-cljs/README.md

 `lein trampoline cljsbuild auto` to monitor the .cljs source files and autocompile the JavaScript.
 Browser refreshes are necessary.

-For a PhantomJS-based headless ClojureScript REPL, start a nREPL and run `(cljs-project-repl)` - it's defined in the `user` namespace so it should work as soon as the nPREL is connected.
+For a PhantomJS-based headless ClojureScript REPL, start a nREPL and run `(cljs-project-repl)` - it's defined in the startup `den-of-cljs.system` namespace so it should work as soon as the nPREL is connected.

 For the same but using Chrome, run `(cljs-project-chrome-repl)` on OSX.